As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 As long as the penetrations are mitigated through barriers, these waves are harmless.
 The main consideration is to not leave traces near your body, so rockhounding gloves and handwashing are good enough protection for a rockhound.

 Radon is the most common harmful radioactive material because it is generated near any radioactive specimen.
-It is dense and will sink to the bottom of a container holding air, and it is very harmful to breathe.
+It is dense and will sink to the bottom of a container holding air, and it is very harmful to breathing.

 It breaks down into stable dust particles of harmful material.
 Therefore, in mineral collections that store radioactive minerals, there may be harmful particles settling on the ground.